Gabi1M/QBitUI/README.md

 # Next steps

-- Add authentication support
 - Add support for the majority of qBitTorrent's settings
 - Add support for displaying torrent details, trackers, files etc.
 - Add support for managing multiple torrents at once
 - Add support for many more languages

-# Known issues

-- Authentication is not yet implemented, so it will only work if qBitTorrent is configured to not require authentication.
-This will be the next major feature.

 # Developing